-- 9.5 Guidelines for Application of University Criteria for Promotion (Library Faculty). - Judgments of excellent or outstanding performance are complex.
+9.5 Guidelines for Application of University Criteria for Promotion (Library Faculty).

+- (a) Judgments of excellent or outstanding performance are complex.
 They cannot easily be reduced to a quantitative formula, nor can the considerations that must be applied in each individual case be completely described in general terms or by numbers alone, separate from necessary qualitative assessments.
-On the other hand, library faculty members seeking promotion must have available to them a description of what tangible accomplishments would normally qualify a candidate for promotion, assuming that the accomplishments are of excellent (promotion from Assistant University Librarian to Associate University Librarian) or outstanding (promotion from Associate University Librarian to University Librarian) quality. - (b) In order to provide guidance to library faculty regarding the expectations for achieving promotion, the library may adopt guidelines for the application of University Criteria governing the promotion of library faculty in terms more appropriate or specific to the Library's discipline(s). - (1).
-These guidelines may indicate - the breadth and depth of accomplishments showing a. increasing responsibility and/or continuing growth in the profession, successful application of knowledge of library science in the development and organization of the library collection and/or facilitation of the use of library services and resources, professional and intellectual development, creative accomplishments, contributions to the University and the profession, and any other considerations that would normally qualify a candidate promotion assuming that for the accomplishments are of excellent quality in the case of promotion to Associate University Librarian and outstanding quality in the case of promotion to University Librarian; - b. appropriate combinations of such accomplishments that would normally qualify a candidate for promotion assuming that the accomplishments are of excellent quality in the case of promotion to Associate University Librarian and outstanding quality in the case of promotion to University Librarian; and
+On the other hand, library faculty members seeking promotion must have available to them a description of what tangible accomplishments would normally qualify a candidate for promotion, assuming that the accomplishments are of excellent (promotion from Assistant University Librarian to Associate University Librarian) or outstanding (promotion from Associate University Librarian to University Librarian) quality. - (b) In order to provide guidance to library faculty regarding the expectations for achieving promotion, the library may adopt guidelines that clarify the application of University Criteria governing the promotion of library faculty in terms more appropriate or specific to the Library's discipline(s).

+(1).
+These guidelines may indicate

+- a the breadth and depth of accomplishments showing increasing responsibility and/or continuing growth in the profession, successful application of knowledge of library science in the development and organization of the library collection and/or facilitation of the use of library services and resources, professional and intellectual development, creative accomplishments, contributions to the University and the profession, and any other considerations that would normally qualify a assuming candidate promotion accomplishments are of excellent quality in the case of promotion to Associate University Librarian and outstanding quality in the case of promotion to University Librarian; - b. appropriate combinations of such accomplishments that would normally qualify a candidate for promotion assuming that the accomplishments are of excellent

-- c. how the breadth and depth of the appropriate accomplishments will be evaluated. - (2) The guidelines may clarify, but shall not delete from, conflict with, or change in any substantive manner the promotion criteria described in Article 21.3.
+- quality in the case of promotion to Associate University Librarian and outstanding quality in the case of promotion to University Librarian; and - c. how the breadth and depth of the appropriate accomplishments will be evaluated. - (2) The guidelines may clarify, but shall not delete from, conflict with, or change in any substantive manner the promotion criteria described in Article 21.3.
 No provision of the guidelines shall be inconsistent with the provisions of this Agreement or with the mission and goals of the Library or of the University.
+The guidelines should not recite, repeat, replicate, duplicate, or copy the language of the Agreement except to identify or introduce the topic or subject to which the guideline applies.

-9.6 Guidelines for Application of University Criteria for Promotion (Non-tenure earning Instructors and Lecturers)
+9.6 Guidelines for Application of University Criteria for Promotion (Non-tenure Earning Instructors, Lecturers, and Clinical Faculty)